 If the message comes from a follower, fan or in your database, take the conversation off of social.
 Include your real, monitored email address, phone number and even address so they know you are sincere in your outreach.
 You want to get this issue solved.

-Respond as Immediately as Possible
+Respond to Negative Reviews as Immediately as Possible

 The amplification of social media embarrassment is proportionate to the delay in getting a response.
 A negative incident online gathers social steam with great speed, so even a few hours delay can be catastrophic.